shubhamkumarjha123/py_codes/folder/Multiplication table according to user.md

-# Multiplication table according to the user
+# Multiplication table according to the user choosen no

 ```python